Adetoyebamise/skill-up-africa/README.md

 #### Server Rendering
    There to ways we can compile html

       - Embedded JavaScript(EJS) or the Handlebars JavaScript(HBS)
-      - Usin frameworks like React Vue or Angular
+      - Using frameworks like React Vue or Angular